 Famous for single malt whisky and the annual Mull of Kintyre Music Festival

 Campbeltown airport is the airport for the area and is situated about three miles from the Town of Campbeltown.
 It is located on the west coast of Scotland and offers breath-taking scenery.

 The town of Campbeltown has beautiful views looking out over the famous Campbeltown Loch towards the Island of Davaar.
 The town is known for a number local products including Springbank Whisky, Campbeltown Cheese and many more locally-produced crafts and goodies.

-Kintyre is home to four superb challenging, yet unique, golf courses and boasts some of the best courses in Scotland.
+Kintyre boasts some of the best golf courses in Scotland.
 From the wonderful opening hole to the small nine hole course, you will not be disappointed with your experience of Kintyre Golf.

 Machrihanish Golf Club

 Machrihanish Golf Club is situated on the Kintyre Peninsula very close to Campbeltown airport.
 The superior natural 18 hole golf course is well known throughout the world, voted to have “the best opening hole in golf” by golf architects and players and listed in the top 100 golf courses outside the USA by the Golfer’s Digest.

 There is also a nine hole golf course with a Ladies Clubhouse and 2 practice areas.
 The course presents a spectacular opening hole, large sandy bunkers, neat fairways, tough rough and greens of the highest standard.